 Depends on who you ask.
-Some want bigger, more exciting cities like Jacksonville and Miami, while others want peace and quiet like in South Bay and South Pasadena, thank you very much.
+Some want bigger, more exciting cities like Jacksonville and Miami, while others want peace and quiet like in Kenneth City and South Pasadena, thank you very much.

 But today we’re going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in Florida have the grown the fastest.

 After getting knee deep in the Census’s American Community Survey, we emerged with this set of cities in the Sunshine State that have people climbing over each other to get in.

 These are the 10 fastest growing cities in Florida for 2019 according to the most recent census data: